arnamak/stay-centered.nvim/README.md

 etc
 ```

-Instead, using `autocmd` and `CursorMove`/`CursorMoveI`, `zz` is applied to every keystroke.
+Using `autocmd` and `CursorMoved`/`CursorMovedI` events, `zz` is applied to every keystroke that would change the cursor position.
-Minorly optimized by only applying `zz` to vertical movement.
+Minorly optimized by only applying `zz` to vertical line movement.

-Should not get in the way of plugins like `auto-pairs` or `compe` (which can be problematic in insert mode)
+Should not get in the way of plugins like `auto-pairs` or `compe`, which tend to have their own mappings for `<CR>`.

-Should stay centered with minimal jerky-ness no matter what.

-Will update to lua once we can do `autocmd`.
+Will update to lua once we can do `autocmd` natively.
 Until then, vimscript seems slightly more performant.